go-air/gini/README.md

 # Gini SAT Solver

-The Gini sat solver is a fast, clean SAT solver written in go, to our knowledge the first performant pure-Go SAT solver made available.
+The Gini sat solver is a fast, clean SAT solver written in Go.
+It is to our knowledge the first ever performant pure-Go SAT solver made available.

 [![Build Status](https://travis-ci.org/irifrance/gini.svg?branch=master)](https://travis-ci.org/irifrance/gini)